awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 If you assumed a role to create the Amazon EKS cluster, you must ensure that kubectl is configured to assume the same role\.
 Use the following command to update your kubeconfig file to use an IAM role\.
 For more information, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.

 ```
-aws --region region eks update-kubeconfig --name cluster_name --role-arn arn:aws:iam::aws_account_id:role/role_name
+aws --region region-code eks update-kubeconfig --name cluster_name --role-arn arn:aws:iam::aws_account_id:role/role_name
 ```

-To map an IAM user to a Kubernetes RBAC user, see [Managing Users or IAM Roles for your Cluster](add-user-role.md)\.
+To map an IAM user to a Kubernetes RBAC user, see [Managing Users or IAM Roles for your Cluster](add-user-role.md) or watch a [video](https://www.youtube.com/watch?time_continue=3&v=97n9vWV3VcU) about how to map a user\.

 ## `hostname doesn't match`<a name="python-version"></a>